g-rocket/factorio-new-rail-planner/README.md

 ## Planned features:

 - Supports:
-  - Allow you to place supports at the intersection of two elevated rails, and show a grey shadow for their footprint.
   - Calculate whether elevated rails are properly supported, and highlight unsupported elevated rails.
 - Signals:
   - From [an image on FFF-377](fff-377-signal-positions-and-rail-segment-visualisation-annotated.png), we have probably enough information to figure out where you can put signals.
 I should let you place rail signals, and visualize that somehow.